lupyuen/nuttx-star64/README.md

 nsh>
 ```

 Which is correct because QEMU is running with 8 CPUs.
+Yay!

 [Cody AI Assistant](https://about.sourcegraph.com/cody) explains our RISC-V Assembly Code...